 Internet technology has had a very positive impact on our daily lives.
 Among the different human activities, education has benefited tremendously from this communication technology.
-One of the most recent examples of such benefits is the availability of distance learning.
+One of the most recent examples of such benefits is the availability of online learning.
 Through the use of the Internet, educational courses can be made available to students that cannot attend campus-based classes.
+Due to an online learning statistic in 2021, at least 60% of internet users have indulged in online learning

 There are many other ways in which the Internet contributes to ease the education of thousands of students.
 From digital libraries to expert essay writing services in which you can ask “write my paper for me online,” the options are many where you can pay someone for your papers to be done from scratch.
 But online distance learning, in particular, has opened the possibility to earn a degree to many students that could not get it otherwise.